Muttley/foundryvtt-fallout/README.md

 ## FEATURES

 -   Dice Roller Macros for D20 and DC Rolls.
 You can find them in the fallout-macros compendium.
 Includes Re-roll and Add Dice options.
 Calculates the number of successes/damage/effects.
 It can be triggered separately or from the Attributes/Skills/Weapons.
 (Dice So Nice module supported)
+-   Custom CD roll: "/r 1dc" and modifiers to count the effects ("/r 1dcef") or count total results summed ("/r 1dcsum")
 -   Pipboy Screen for Characters and Robots (player sheets)
 -   Calculating Resistances depending on the equipped apparel
 -   Marking Injuries visually on the body parts